Raven District Merit Badge University

 Advancements Completed - New!

 Blue cards are not issued at the event.
 A few weeks after the event, all of the completed requirements will be posted directly into Scoutbook.Blue cards are not needed; a few weeks after the event, all of the completed requirements will be posted directly into Scoutbook by the merit badge counselor.
-If a parent doesn't enter the first and last name and BSA ID correctly in the registration system, then the advancements won't upload into Scoutbook.
+If a parent doesn't enter the first and last name and membership ID correctly in the registration system, then the advancements won't upload into Scoutbook.
 A few weeks after the event, a parent can log in to Doubleknot and pull a report to provide to the Scoutmaster or unit advancement chair of advancements completed.

 General Rules